anoot-k/alto-test/README.md

-This repo is intended to sbmit assignment by altotech.
+This repo is intended to sbmit assignment by AltoTech.

-The main branch of this repo stored the same set of code with this branch, only README is difference.
+Using this branch since forking from VOLTTRON repo brings automate test pipeline along to main.
+I dont want to have test fail message sending to my email all the time...

 ![Untitled Diagram-Page-2 drawio (5)](https://user-images.githubusercontent.com/78077500/196838155-f671dd15-0e08-4ddb-9e28-ac0329f88c95.png)